rdaddario/siono-word-count/README.md

 The word processor updates a dictionary with every word and its number of occurrences for every chunk that is processed.
 When the upload stream is complete, the dictionary is sorted using a binary tree.

-The top N occurrences are then obtained by level traversing the tree up until the specified limit.
+The top N occurrences are then obtained by reverse order traversing the tree up until the specified limit.

 ## Notes